erikjuhani/caplog/README.md

 #### Tagging

-Logs can be tagged by either writing it in the log entry or using caplog `-t` or `--tag` flag.
+Logs can be tagged by either writing it in the log entry or using caplog `-t` flag.

 Logs can be tagged with one or multiple tags at once, these tags will be added to the end of the log entry.